Mengman/the_go_programming_language_exercises/README.md

-# The go programming language exercises
+# The solutions for Go Programming Language exercises
-The execrises of book "The go programming language"
+The execrise solutions for book "The Go Programming Language"